isomerpages/nyp-sirs/_funding-and-support/4-workfare-training-support-scheme.md

 <h3>How do I apply for WTS?</h3>

 For self-sponsored individuals, you do not have to apply for the additional fee subsidy when you attend SIRS programmes.
-You will only need to pay the nett fee (full course fee after SSG’s grant).​
+You will only need to pay the nett fee (full course fee after SSG’s grant).

 For company-sponsored employees, companies may <a href="https://www.skillsconnect.gov.sg/" target="_blank">apply through the SkillsConnect portal</a> for the programme you attended.
 The Government will reimburse the additional programme fee funding along with the absentee payroll.